-Even after having a preventative hysterectomy, Jenny is now battling a deadly and rare form of ovarian cancer, called primary peritoneal cancer.
+After surviving breast cancer, Jenny tested positive for the BRCA1 genetic mutation.
+She made the difficult decision to have a preventative hysterectomy.
+Believing that she was in the clear, Jenny moved forward with her life, moved to Colorado and started living her outdoors dream life.
+However, even after having a preventative hysterectomy, upon feeling ill, a hospital visit confirmed that Jenny had primary peritoneal cancer; a rare form of ovarian cancer.
 Women who are at risk for ovarian cancer are also at increased risk for peritoneal cancer.
 This is even more likely if you have the BRCA1 and BRCA2 genetic mutations.

 The hope of this documentary is to increase BRCA genetic mutation awareness, and to help change the landscape women's cancers.
-Jenny will not win this battle, but it is a battle her children should NOT have to face!
+This is a battle her children should NOT have to face!

-A note from Producer and Director Blake Babbitt:
+A Note From Director and Producer Blake Babbitt:

-I’m learning to expect the unexpected whilst on Jenny’s footpath.
-For those people that don’t know Jenny, physically following a woman who’s dying of cancer would be seemingly easy- you would suspect her to be in bed most days right?
-That couldn't be farther from the case when it comes to Jenny.
-My crew and I struggle at times to simply keep up with an infectious and invigorating energy that jumps out at you from within Jenny’s depth.
-"Hurry, grab the gear, we're going snorkeling!" says a woman that's just been told she has weeks left to live.
+I learned to expect the unexpected while on Jenny’s footpath.
+Physically following a woman who’s dying of cancer would be seemingly easy- you would suspect her to be in bed most days right?
+That couldn't be farther from the case when it came to Jenny.
+My crew and I struggled at times to simply keep up with an infectious and invigorating energy that jumped out at you from within Jenny’s depth.
+"Hurry, grab the gear, we're going snorkeling today!" said a woman that was just told she had weeks left to live.

 1.“Genetics” Breastcancer.org.
 2012-09-17.

-Listen to AYG List's April Yvonne Garrett's in-depth interviews with Jenny:
+AYG List's April Yvonne Garrett's interviews with Jenny:

 3 PART INTERVIEW: